- The course will run from Sunday 7 April 2024 to Friday 12 April 2024 (inclusive).

 - Aidan Smith (HLB Mann Judd, Sydney)

-This course runs for six days, from Sunday evening at 6.30pm to the following Saturday at approximately 12 midday.
-Each full day is scheduled to run from 9am to approximately 10pm with breaks during the day (totalling approximately 3 hours).
+This course runs for 6 days from Sunday evening at 6:30pm to Friday at approximately 12 midday.
+Each day is scheduled to run from 9am to approximately 10pm with breaks during the day (totaling approximately 3 hours).

 The course is held at the conference centre at Penrith Panthers in outer Western Sydney.
-Buses will transfer participants to and from Sydney Airport (Sydney participants should make their own way to Panthers).
+Buses will transfer participants to and from Sydney Airport (Sydney Participants should make their own way to Panthers).
 Details of the timing of bus transfers will be provided in the information sent to participants.
-Accommodation is in the Mercure Hotel attached to Penrith Panthers.
+Accommodation is at the Mercure Hotel attached to Penrith Panthers.

 Participants of this course will generally be school leavers in their second or third years with their firms, or university graduates in their first year with their firms.